HBPMedical/mip-deployment/README.md

 ## Test

 After the installation is done, MIP will be visible on your machine's IP.
-To verify everything is working properly go to http://MACHINE_IP and
+To verify everything is working properly go to http://MACHINE_IP and check if the pathologies and the datasets are visible.
-  - Check that 3 medical conditions (dementia, TBI and Mental Health) are visible,
-  - and that 6 datasets are accessible (4 in dementia, 1 in TBI and 1 in Mental Health).

 You can login with the default user:
 ```